learn-co-curriculum/react-hooks-babel-and-react/README.md

 idioms, etc. were all using _a common standard_.

 As you may already know, JavaScript (based on the ECMAScript [ES] standard) is an evolving language.
-Over time we have had several iterations.
-For the most part, ECMAScript's evolution has changed to incorporate more features and language constructs over time (think ES6 arrow functions, class syntax, `let`, and `const` vs. their absence in ES5!).
+Over time we have had several iterations that have incorporated additional features and language constructs, such as ES6 arrow functions, class syntax, `let`, and `const`.
 There are also [new features][tc39] being introduced into the language regularly.
-What was needed was a way to move all various standards of JavaScript usage to the same standard. **That** is what Babel does — it translates all kinds of new JavaScript features into a common, standard code.
+What was needed was a way to move all the different standards of JavaScript usage to the same standard. **That** is what Babel does — it translates all kinds of new JavaScript features into a common, standard code.

 Less metaphorically, Babel gained popularity because it